Kautilya Vidyalaya, Mysore

-Kautilya Vidyalaya is a higher secondary school in Mysore, Karnataka province, India.
+Kautilya Vidyalaya is a higher secondary school located in Mysore, Karnataka, India.
+The school has grades from kindergarten to pre-university levels.

 History

 The school was established in 2007 and got CBSE affiliation in 2008.
 The school is managed by J. Ranganna Lakshmamma Charitable Trust.
+In 2018, the school won the British Council International School Award.
+In 2019, it won the Wipro Earthian Award.

 Facilities

 The school was built in an area of two acres.
 There are laboratories and libraries for high school and junior college sections.

-Grades

-The school has grades from kindergarten to pre-university levels.
+Atal Tinkering Laboratory was inaugurated in September 2017.
+A Celestia Aerospace lab was inaugurated in February 2025.